liuweichaox/DataAcquisition/README.en.md

 ### Edge Agent Internal Architecture

-Each Edge Agent internally adopts a layered architecture to ensure zero data loss:
+Each Edge Agent adopts a layered architecture design with clear responsibilities at each layer to ensure zero data loss:

 ```
 ┌────────────────────────────┐        ┌──────────────────────────┐